+A Treatise on the Astrolabe is one of Chaucer’s nonfiction works.
 It is an essay about the astrolabe, a tool used by astronomers and explorers to locate the positions of the sun, moon and planets.
-Chaucer planned to write the essay in five parts, but ultimately only completed the first two.
-Today it is one of the oldest surviving works that explain how to use a complex scientific tool, and it thought to do so with admirable clarity.
+Chaucer planned to write the essay in five parts but ultimately only completed the first two.
+Today it is one of the oldest surviving works that explain how to use a complex scientific tool, and is thought to do so with admirable clarity.

-When Richard II was deposed in 1379, his son and successor, Henry IV, took pity on Chaucer and reinstated Chaucer’s former pension.
+When Richard II was deposed in 1399, his cousin and successor, Henry IV, took pity on Chaucer and reinstated Chaucer’s former pension.
 With the money, Chaucer was able to lease an apartment in the garden of St. Mary’s Chapel in Westminster, where he lived modestly for the rest of his days.

 The legendary 14th century English poet Geoffrey Chaucer died October 25, 1400 in London, England.
 He died of unknown causes and was 60 years old at the time.
 Chaucer was buried in Westminster Abbey.
 His gravestone became the center of what was to be called Poet’s Corner, a spot where such famous British writers as Robert Browning and Charles Dickens were later honored and interred.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!